Crisis Resources

 Financial Resources

-Therapy grants may be available to help cover the costs of therapy services.
+Therapy grants or scholarships may be available to help cover the costs of therapy services.
 See below for a list of resources and click on the link for more information.

 Open Path Collective.
 A non-profit organization dedicated to increasing access to mental heath services by offering affordable reduced rate sessions.